govinda21/Ball_Tracking_Pi/README.md

 	The calibration function creates a test.yml file for storing the color values, which will be used by the main program.
 The test.yml file can be find in the directory in which the calibration function is.

-**3. Detection and Tracking** - In this part is quite simpler than the calibration.
-First have to compile the source code.
+**3. Detection and Tracking** - This part is simpler than the previous.
+First we will compile the source code.
 Now run the program with two arguments.
 See the end of this ReadMe file for *How to compile and run* the source code.

 **Arguments for running this program**

-1. **color_name** - The name of the color of the ball which you have specified in part a.
+1. **color_name** - The name of the color of the ball which you have specified in step 2.
 2. **speed** - The speed with which you want to move your Ball Tracker Pi.
 During the run of this program you will see the circle which outlines the ball.

-That's all for this project.
-Now you have your own Ball Tracker Pi with you.
-If you feel that calibration is not perfect you can modify some calibration parameter.
-For doing this we have two option.
-First we can make some change in the calibration function.
-Second the more easier way: Go to the test.yml file.
-There you will see the interval of HSV value for each balls which have been calibrated.
-There values can be tweaked easily for the ball which you want to track.
+If you feel that calibration is not perfect you can try to modify one of the calibration parameters.
+For doing this we have two options.
+First we can make some changes in the calibration function.
+Second and the most easiest way, direct access to the test.yml file.
+There you will see the intervals of HSV value for each balls which have been calibrated.
+Values can be tweaked easily for the ball which you want to track from this method.
 Save the file.
-And run the main program to see the change.
+Run the main program .

 **Note:**